 What is cardiac arrest?

-In cardiac arrest, the electrical signals that keep the heart beating regularly become completely chaotic.
-This disrupts the heart’s rhythm and cause it to develop an unusual rhythm or to suddenly stop beating.
+In cardiac arrest, the electrical signals that keep the heart beating regularly become chaotic.
+This cause the heart to develop an unusual rhythm or to suddenly stop beating.

 How do I know if someone is in cardiac arrest?